Unidata/python-training/pages/contributing.md

   generally proportional to the size of the pull request.

 ## Reporting a bug
-The easiest way to get involved is to report issues you encounter when using MetPy or by requesting something you think is missing.
+The easiest way to get involved is to report issues you encounter when using the training site or by requesting something you think is missing.

-* Head over to the [issues](https://github.com/Unidata/MetPy/issues) page.
+* Head over to the [issues](https://github.com/Unidata/python-training/issues) page.
 * Search to see if your issue already exists or has even been solved previously.
 * If you indeed have a new issue or request, click the "New Issue" button.
 * Fill in as much of the issue template as is relevant.
 Please be as specific as possible.